Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Meyers has seen the ball thrown his way 12 times in the red zone this season, 18.2% of his team's 66 red zone pass attempts.
+- So far this season, 23.4% of the 471 passes thrown by his team have gone Meyers' way.

-- The Patriots, who rank 11th in the NFL in points scored, have dropped back to pass 52.5% of the time while running the ball 47.5% of the time.
+- With 12 targets in the red zone this season, Meyers has been on the receiving end of 18.2% of his team's 66 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Jaguars.